visitcambridge/visitcambridge.github.io/index.markdown

 		<p>Don't miss this excellent overview of the town!
 There is so much history here it is incredible.</p>
 	</div>
 	<div id="quote-2" class="quote">
-		<p>Max made the two hours simply fly.
+		<p>Our guide made the time simply fly.
 He was full of interesting facts and gave an excellent tour!</p>
 	</div>
 	<div id="quote-3" class="quote">
 		<p>I was born in Cambridge, but I learned more about it in these two hours than during my lifetime.</p>